top of page

 Codenamed Operation Hopper, the plan was to put two Commandos astride the road and rail lines of communication north of Catania to prevent or delay German reinforcements from interfering with 8th Army operations.

 The Commandos embarked the Dutch landing ships Queen Emma and Princess Beatrix in Syracuse and the ships anchored in the outer harbour in preparation for departure.
-The operation was cancelled that same evening because there were reports of German forces moving into the area chosen for the landing.

-Later that night during an air raid, both ships were bombed and tragically 40 Commando suffered 71 casualties of which 13 were killed, 41 Commando lost one killed and nine wounded.
-The Commandos were landed the next day and went into bivouac where they remained throughout July.
+Later that night during an air raid, both ships were bombed and tragically 40 Commando suffered 71 casualties of which 13 were killed when a box of grenades exploded on the mess deck, 41 Commando lost one killed and nine wounded.

 The Commandos were not used again in Sicily as the developing operations better suited line infantry.